 In December 2007, the facebook page was founded (on the same day Arsenal played its first ever game of football, under the name Dial Square).

 3 years later in 2010, the twitter feed became live.
 Sadly, these were to cause another change.
 With IT departments blocking sports sites and facebook and twitter removing the need for a message board.
 Gradually, the useage of the board reduced, with many of the ‘regulars’ talking their football through other means.
-The site became little more then a hosting site for the articles written by GC, KeenosAFC and other contributers.
+The site became little more then a hosting site for the articles written by GC, KeenosAFC and other contributors.
 In 2011, we proudly got our banner in the stadium.
 You can usually see it in the North-East corner.

 A group of fans with different opinions, each blog written by a different contributor with different views.
 It is what makes us unique.
 Some of us are Wenger loyalists.
 Others won’t go to another game until he is gone.
 But we all have one thing in common.
 We all want the best for The Arsenal.
 We just sometimes disagree what the best is…